condor-the-bird/tondev/docs/SDK/Overview.md

 > See the [Toolchain documentation](/Compilers/About/) for detailed information about TON Labs compilers.
 For additional information on the TVC format, refer to the original TON blockchain documentation.

-- Deploy, run, test and debug smart contracts using a local Node Server (Node SE)
+- Deploy, run, test and debug smart contracts using a local Node Server (Node SE);
-- Quickly and easily interact with blockchain data and track changes
+- Quickly and easily interact with blockchain data and track changes.

 ## **Components**